skip to main content

 Benefits

-• Radioembolization produces fewer side effects compared to standard radiation therapy.
+• Radioembolization produces few side effects when compared to other liver cancer therapies.

 • No surgical incision is necessary—only a small nick in the skin that does not need stitches.